lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction1.md

 ### PCA

 PCA (Principal Component Analysis) is a popular dimensional reduction method.
-It outputs several principle components, PC1, PC2, ..., PCn, and reduces total number of features.
+It outputs several principle components, PC1, PC2, ..., PCn.

 Imagine each principle component is a line in the axes space, it will try to minimize the distances from data to their projections on this line, so that, the spread of data projections on this line can be maximized, therefore the data variance in this dimension is maximized.
 PC1 captures the highest proportion of the data variance, then PC2 captures the highest proportion of the remaining variance.
 These principle components capture the data variance in descending order.